 Sales are final and deposits will be retained if default on the sale occurs.
 I will assist in re-homing any of my goats should the need arise as much as I am able.
 In certain circumstances I may be willing to accept return of the animals although please note they must have all their CAE & JD testing up to date.

-Our herd is provided hay when required and our preference is triticale, medow or oaten hay.
+Our herd is provided hay when required and our preference is triticale, vetch, medow or oaten hay.
 They are occasionally supplemented with a mix of chaff/grain two to three times a week depending on the available grass and quality of it, weather conditions and stage of their breeding cycle.
 Branches and veggies are given as often as we can.
 They do extremely well on pasture though and rarely get supplemented with additional feeds over the Spring/early Summer months.
 We don't overstock our property though which allows for good quality browse.
-Winter and Autumn are much more demanding seasons on the goats and they are given fresh hay everyday.
-Often in their shed as the won't browse in wet weather.
+Winter and Autumn are much more demanding seasons on the goats and they are given fresh hay everyday and more regular grain/pellets.
+Often in their shed as they won't browse in wet weather.
 Mineral blocks are always available.

 Our grain mix consists of the following (WARNING: bucks and wethers are given grain as a treat only or for show prep and it is fed very sparingly.
-It can be bad for their health if given too often in the wrong protein % by building up stones in their Urethra which can ultimately be fatal.
-Roughage in the form of hay, veggies and branches is much safer option for the boys :-)
+It can be bad for their health if given too often if the phosphorus/calcium ratio isn't correct by building up stones in their Urethra which can ultimately be fatal.
+Roughage in the form of hay, veggies and branches is a much safer option for the boys :-)